Are Electric Toothbrushes Better?

 No matter which option you choose, a clean mouth is dependent on proper brush use.
 Some electric brushes move side-to-side, while others move in a circular motion.
 Some manual toothbrushes have larger heads and layered bristles.
 Regardless of style, you need to brush twice a day for two minutes to see any benefits.

 You should also use a brush with soft bristles to prevent gum damage.
 Too much pressure from a toothbrush can wear enamel and cause tooth sensitivity.
-Brushing should include all surfaces—top of your mouth, sides, your tongue, cheeks.
+Brushing should include all surfaces—the top of your mouth, sides, tongue and cheeks.
 The ADA even recommends chewing while brushing.

 Wondering which powered brush is best for your mouth?
 Use this guide from the ADA to check for electric brushes with the ADA Seal of Acceptance.
 These electric toothbrushes have to meet specific standards set by the ADA.
 However, before you purchase this toothbrush, you may want to read some other toothbrush reviews online to see if that one really is the best.
 Reviews can be found on many websites.
 Ultimately, you need to decide which toothbrush is best for you, but knowing what other people think of each brand is still a good thing to factor in to your decision.